sangeetha-13-99/MARK-1-CLI-QUIZZ-APP/README.md

 at the end of every Quizz user is given with an option to play again.

-Here is the URL to find the Game: https://replit.com/@sangeetha13/Mark-1-CLI-PROGRAM#index.js?embed=1&output=1
+Here is the URL to find the App: https://replit.com/@sangeetha13/Mark-1-CLI-PROGRAM#index.js?embed=1&output=1